 No need for a cold water feed tank

 System boilers don’t require a feed and expansion tank, or a cold water feed tank as they can be used with pressurised cylinders.
 This can save space and still gives you the option of having a system boiler even if you don’t have a loft.

 If generating hot water with solar is high on your agenda then a system boiler is worth considering.
 The tank or cylinder that stores hot water can be altered to heat water using solar power.

 While there are plenty of benefits to installing a system boiler, it’s worth noting the potential cons too.
 Here are a few considerations to make before having a system boiler installed:

 System boilers can take up more space

-The hot water cylinder or tank needs to be well insulated to reduce the amount of heat lost (and energy wasted).
+As the hot water is sitting in a cylinder, the temperature will gradually drop over time.
+To help reduce heat loss, it’s a good idea for the cylinder to be well insulated.
+A well insulated cylinder will keep heat within the cylinder which not only means warmer water for longer but less energy waste too.
 This is really more of a consideration than a disadvantage as insulating a hot water tank is cheap and straightforward in most cases.